mmwebster/voxsrc-2020/README.md

 # VoxSRC 2020 Speaker Recognition Challenge
 Our codebase for the 2020 VoxSRC Speaker Recognition Challenge.
 It contains source for our ML pipeline and GKE training infrastructure.

-Please contact @mmwebster on LinkedIn if you're interested in collaborating on this project.
+Please contact @mmwebster if you're interested in collaborating on this project.
 Feel free to submit a GitHub issue if you run into problems using it, or would like access to our pre-extracted LFB features for VoxCeleb 2.

 ## Our Main Contributions
 * Kubeflow components for baseline feature extraction and training via Google Kubernetes Engine